 Construction works for Penny's Bay Reclamation Stage 2 were completed in February 2008.
 Monthly terrestrial ecological monitoring by CEDD was terminated after February 2008 with the approval from EPD, and therefore no terrestrial ecological monitoring was carried out in the reporting month.
-The need for continued monitoring of White-bellied Sea Eagles by HKITP is being discussed with Agriculture, Fisheries and Conservation Department (AFCD).
+The need for continued monitoring of White-bellied Sea Eagles by HKITP after completion of CEDD's works has been agreed with EPD on 27 June 2008, and the monitoring of White-bellied Sea Eagles will be conducted for a 2-year period when the Theme Park Phase II fireworks displays are launched.